RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ## Art Direction

-Art direction is the process of selecting art assets based on the context in which they are used.
+Art direction is the process of selecting art assets based on the context in which they are viewed.
+In terms of theming, art direction means choosing or modifying graphics based on the surrounding theme or color palette.
+There are two ways to approach this:

+1. Dynamic graphics
+2. Alternating graphics

-### Inline SVG
+### Dynamic graphics

-Page authors using _inline SVG_ can use theme tokens to style graphics.
+Page authors can create dynamic graphics which respond to their surrounding theme by using _inline SVG_ that references theme tokens.
+For example, this svg graphic uses the `--rh-color-border-interactive` theme token to style a rectangle.

 {% endrenderTemplate %}
 <rh-code-block dedent